Skip to content

 Website domain statistics

-Interestingly, more registered domains exist in the USA than in any other country (135.2 million, or 21.5% of the market share).
+Interestingly, the USA has more registered domains than any other country (135.2 million, or 21.5% of the market share).

-And .com is by far the most popular top-level domain (TLD), accounting for 233.6 million or 37.16% of all registered domains.
+And .com is the most popular top-level domain (TLD), accounting for 233.6 million or 37.16% of all registered domains.

 domain name extension (TLDs) distribution - .com dominates